-26P/Grigg-Skjellerup is a small comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
+26P/Grigg-Skjellerup is a mid-sized comet whose orbit features a relatively short period, low inclination, and is controlled by Jupiter's gravitational effects.
 NASA JPL has classified 26P/Grigg-Skjellerup as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 26P/Grigg-Skjellerup's orbit is 0.11 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.